SOLANA-DEVNET

 Distribution system recognizes funded asset

-The USDC deposit becomes part of the system’s visible revenue inventory.
+The USDC deposit becomes part of the system's visible funded inventory.

 Step 04

-Only shareholders with staked claim shares and valid claim conditions can participate in the USDC claim path.
+Only participants with staked claim units and valid claim conditions can participate in the USDC claim path.

 Example takeaway

-A deposit into the revenue pool is a visible funding event, not an immediate payout event.
-The 10,000 USDC becomes part of the system’s revenue inventory first, and only later participates in the normal stake-and-claim path for claims.
+A deposit into the distribution pool is a visible funding event, not an immediate payout event.
+The 10,000 USDC becomes part of the system's funded inventory first, and only later participates in the normal stake-and-claim path for claims.

 How funding is verified

-• Inspect the revenue pool balance through the transparency page.
+• Inspect the distribution pool balance through the transparency page.

 • Check the transaction on a Solana explorer.